laradock/laradock/.github/README.md

 ```

 Run `docker-compose up` from the laradock directory and you should see dockers running based on the parent laradock-env and laradock-docker-compose.yml file.

-You can use the example-env and example-docker-compose files in the laradock directory to build your project's laradock configurations.

 Visit <a href="https://github.com/laradock/laradock">laradock</a> to learn more.